Get Started On Your Application for Graduate Admission

 - Step 4: Attend a Faculty Interview

-Interviews are required for admission to clinical mental health counseling, school psychology, speech language pathology and student affairs and higher education.
+Interviews are required for admission to clinical mental health counseling, school psychology and speech language pathology.
 These interviews are scheduled following the Feb.
 1 application deadline (mid-Feb to early March).
 Other graduate programs may schedule applicant interviews at the request of the faculty.

 - Step 5: Check your Admissions Portal & Email for Updates